die-antwort/lighter_box/README.md

 ### Styling

 Depending on your site’s CSS you may need specify a custom `z-index` value for lightbox and backdrop.
-Set `$lighter-box-z-index` to an appropriate value before importing the styles.
+Set `--lighter-box-z-index` to an appropriate value in your application’s CSS.

-There are some more variables that can be customized, see `lib/assets/stylesheets/lighter_box.sass` for a full list.
+There are some more custom properties that can be set, see `lib/assets/stylesheets/lighter_box.css` for a full list.